 Applies in all cases:

-- Any Phase 0.5 activities must be able to be shut down quickly if return to Phase 0 is required
+- Any UO phase 0.5 activities must be able to be shut down quickly if a return to UO phase 0 is required

 - Encourage symptom checklist monitoring for all researchers coming to campus or working in the field.
 Researchers should not come to campus or interact with other employees if sick.